-The campaign also includes a marketing strategy with Talking is Teaching messaging in and on buses, a digital ad campaign, and public relations.
+The campaign also includes a marketing strategy with Talking is Teaching messaging in and on buses, a digital ad campaign, print advertising, and public relations.
 Check out our Facebook Page for more about Portland’s Talking is Teaching work.
-A public event is planned in April 2019 as part of the Week of the Young Child, which will feature a city bus with Talking is Teaching messaging, a read-in on the bus, and distribution of travel-themed kits and other resources.
+A public event is being planned in April 2020 as part of the Week of the Young Child.

 Thanks to our partners who are participating in the Talking is Teaching Campaign:

 Catherine Morrill Day Nursery

 Chestnut St. Family Shelter, City of Portland

 Early Head Start, The Opportunity Alliance

 Portland Public Library